lsst-tstn/tstn-042/index.rst

 --------

 Description of the electronics cabinet that will be mounted on the dome to power and communicate with the flatfield projector.
-The Flat Field Central Projector is a part of the calibration system for the Rubin Telescope.
+The Flatfield Projector is a part of the calibration system for the Rubin Telescope.
-This tech note describes the Flat Field Central Projector electronics system, requirements, and design.
+This tech note describes the Flatfield  Projector electronics system, requirements, and design.
 All supporting documentation is included.
 The electronics system was partially designed by Parker Fagrelius and the design was completed and built by Antanasia Jones in December 2023.

 Overview
 --------

-In the center of the calibration screen, the `Flatfield Projector <https://tstn-060.lsst.io>`__ was installed that includes the optics to project both white light (LEDs) and the laser to the `Calibration Reflector <https://tstn-049.lsst.io/>`__ and then the `Calibration Screen <https://tstn-057.lsst.io/>`__.
+In the center of the calibration screen, the `Flatfield Projector <https://tstn-060.lsst.io>`__ was installed that includes the optics to project both whitelight (LEDs) and the monochromatic (laser) to the `Calibration Reflector <https://tstn-049.lsst.io/>`__ and then the `Calibration Screen <https://tstn-057.lsst.io/>`__.
-Since the Central Projector is placed in the center of the calibration screen, there is a very stringent volume restriction on the projector box with a maximum volume of 500mmX500mmX800mm.
+Since the Flatfield Projector is placed in the center of the calibration screen, there is a very stringent volume restriction on the projector box with a maximum volume of 500mmX500mmX800mm.
-Since many electronics are needed to power and operate the projector, a separate electronics cabinet for the projector is being utilized and is installed underneath the projector box on the back of the calibration screen.
+Since many electronics are needed to power and operate the projector, a separate electronics cabinet for the projector is being utilized and is installed beneat the projector box on the back of the calibration screen.

 Initially, the electronics cabinet was going to sit directly below the projector to reduce all cable lengths.
 Due to access issues, this was not possible.
 The electronics cabinet is mounted about 3 meters below the projector.